 - It needs internet access.
 In particular it needs to be able to establish connections to ports 80 and 8084.

-Ask your contact at Ongoing to send the installation files and credentials to you.
+There is a download link for the installation file under Settings ⇒ Printer Settings in your Ongoing WMS.
 Run the installer and follow the instructions.
 Make sure that “Launch the program” is checked.

-The configuration application (WMS.ClientInstaller.exe) will start and you can enter print service credentials and URL which you got from your contact at Ongoing.
+The configuration application (WMS.ClientInstaller.exe) will start and you can enter the previously created print service credentials and the URL to your Ongoing WMS.
 You can start the application to reconfigure or remove the service at any time.